 The collection consists of a poster, correspondence, and documents relating to the activities and administration of the Nazi Party in Germany and photocopied correspondence from Hermann Göring and Hans Frank while on trial for War Crimes at Nuremberg after World War II.

-Consists of Nazi party documents and correspondence related to activities and administration.
-Includes an entrance ticket for a concert sponsored by the NSDAP, administrative and personnel documents signed by Ernst Rohm, Heinrich Himmler, and Martin Bormann; as well as party court documents.
-Includes photocopies of correspondence written by Herman Goering and Hans Frank while on trial at Nuremberg.
+The Tom Hardisty collection consists of Nazi party documents and correspondence related to its administration and activities.
+The collection includes an entrance ticket to a concert sponsored by the NSDAP, court documents, as well as administrative and personnel documents signed by Ernst Röhm, Heinrich Himmler, and Martin Bormann.
+Also included are photocopies of correspondence written by Hermann Göring and Hans Frank while on trial in Nuremberg, Germany.